SQream/sqream_docs/guides/third_party_tools/microstrategy.rst

 *************************
-Connecting to SQream Using MicroStrategy
+Connect to SQream Using MicroStrategy
 *************************

 .. _ms_top: